 Yet – somewhat paradoxically – the only real way to do that is to interact with the images and ideas that we encounter on Level Two.
 We have to forgive them – the mouth-watering cheesecake, the boss who fires us, the illness that wracks us or our loved ones.
 It’s all grist for the mill of forgiveness.

 So it’s okay to be who you are – who you believe you be, the very best that you believe you can be.
 Be a healer or a teacher.
 Be a successful business leader.
 It’s all the same because it’s all part of the one dream we’re having – the dream of separation.
 Yet by forgiving those dream elements in front of us – by giving them over to the Holy Spirit, by choosing to look at them with Jesus instead of the ego – we empower those Holy Teachers to undo illusions for us.
+We learn that a child of God “cannot be bound by time nor place nor anything God did not will” (T-25.VII.7:4).

 What is undone on Level Two is undone for all of us.
 You are not called to heal the dream for you alone – but for me, too.
 For all of us.

 And the more we do it, the easier – the more natural – forgiveness becomes.
 And that in turn opens up new playing fields in which forgiveness opportunities abound.
 We are sleepers chained to an unhappy dream, bound to a nightmare of our own making.
-But our special function – that still voice inside that whispers go here, do that, say this, write that – is the opening through which healing flows.
+But our special function – that still voice inside that whispers go here, do that, say this, write that – is the opening through which all healing and all love flows.